 In my previous articles, I talked about composition used as a storytelling tool and when to break well established composition rules to make your message more impactful.
-The next step towards photographic nirvana is mastering colors as a compositional tool to add to your tool set.
+The next step towards photographic nirvana is mastering colors in nature photography as a compositional tool to add to your tool set.

 When it comes to colors, no tool is as indispensable as the Color Wheel.
 Study the color wheel, learn it, make it second nature.
 Unless you shoot black and white, the color wheel will accompany you everywhere in your photography.